 As stated above it is imperative that clients provide ALL of the necessary content in a timely manner and it is their responsibility to review & understand the terms of a project contract.
 During project development, the lines of communication are kept open and accessible with consistent updates during normal business hours M-F 9:00 to 5:00 MST – which is done predominately via email.

 Project designs are single-use (one time usage rights apply) unless otherwise specified withn the terms of the project contract.
 Any other usage of said materials/designs must be negotiated and authorized by Future Primitive Graphics at an additional fee to be determined.
-Custom Logo designs allows unlimited usage by the client.

 Future Primitive Graphics retains personal rights to use the completed project and any preliminary designs for the purpose of marketing this studio’s business and addition to FPG’s portfolio, for educational purposes and/or future publications on design.

 Please Note: All reproduction rights on the Copyrighted original artwork/designs created are retained by Future Primitive Graphics.
 The artwork/designs may not be reproduced in any form without written consent and authorization.
 Future Primitive Graphics retains all original native source files and are the property of this studio.
 Requested release of said source files is subject to additional fees and costs to be determined.